 2.2 The Product

 The product is a long-term priority for Wheeling Throughs.
-Except for being long-term and being subject to Section 23.6 of the CAISO Tariff and this LTWTP, long-term is the same product as shorter-term (monthly and daily) Wheeling Through Priority under Section 23 of the CAISO Tariff.
+Except for being long-term and being subject to Section 23.6 of the CAISO Tariff and this LTWTP, a long-term Wheeling Through Priority is the same product as shorter-term (monthly and daily) Wheeling Through Priority under Section 23 of the CAISO Tariff.

 2.3 The Long-Term Wheeling Through Assessments

 The study process for long-term priority for Wheeling Throughs leverages the Generator Interconnection and Deliverability Allocation Procedures (GIDAP) and studies, particularly the provisions in the GIDAP regarding Deliverability.
 The study process consists of a Phase I Long-Term Wheeling Through Assessment, a reassessment conducted prior to the commencement of a Phase II Long-Term Wheeling Through Assessment, a Phase II Long-Term Wheeling Through Assessment, an update to the Phase II Long-Term Wheeling Through Assessment report to reflect the results of a reassessment and a Long-Term Wheeling Through Path 26 Assessment.
+The deliverability studies will assess the capability of the internal transmission system.

 The CAISO will apply the study deposit required under Section 3.4.1(i) toward actual study costs.
 The CAISO will charge, and the Scheduling Coordinator(s) submitting requests for long-term priority for Wheeling Throughs will pay, the actual costs of studies of such requests consistent with Section 3.2.
 Where a study is performed by means of a Group Study, the cost of the Group Study will be charged pro rata to each such Scheduling Coordinator and Interconnection Request assigned to the Group Study.